burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 ## Issues
 - obj_slope does not work as intended, as you can just walk through it
 - Enemies that should only spawn Post Sugar Rush still load
+- Cotton Power-Up doesn't harm any enemy other than the Chocolate Frog

 ### Other Shit
 - Issues are described in more detail within the project notes